 - ground pepper

-- 2 teaspoons cassava flour (or chickpea flour or wheat flour)
+- 1 tablespoon cassava flour (or chickpea flour or wheat flour)

 Instructions

-- In a large mixing bowl add the dried bread cubes / cubed white bread and pour over a cup of water.
+- In a large mixing bowl, add the dried bread cubes and the unsweetened rice or oat milk.
 Give it a mix.
-Let it sit for about 5-10 minutes.
-The bread cubes should get softer.
+Let the bread cubes soften for about 15-20 minutes.

-- Then transfer the onion-garlic-caraway seeds-mixture to the bread cubes, add the salt, chopped parsley, pepper, cassava flour and mix well.
-Let it cool off for a couple of minutes.
+- Then add the onion-garlic-mixture to the bread cubes, add the salt, chopped parsley, and ground pepper.

-- Form bread dumplings with your hands.
-(Add more water if it’s not sticky enough, or more cassava flour if it’s too sticky)
+- Form about 8 bread dumplings with your hands.
+(You can add more water if it's too dry, or more cassava flour if it's too moist).

-- Coat a large pan with olive oil and heat it up on medium to high heat.
+- To a large pan, add oil and heat it up to medium heat.
 Pan-fry the bread dumplings for about 5 minutes on each side (they should be golden brown and crispy on the sides).
+Then they are ready to serve!

 Jason